awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-overview.md

 Configure CloudFront to forward custom headers to your origin\.
 See [Configuring CloudFront to add custom headers to origin requests](add-origin-custom-headers.md#add-origin-custom-headers-configure)\.

 **Viewer Protocol Policy**
 Configure your distribution to require viewers to use HTTPS to access CloudFront\.
-See [Viewer Protocol Policy](distribution-web-values-specify.md#DownloadDistValuesViewerProtocolPolicy)\.
+See [Viewer protocol policy](distribution-web-values-specify.md#DownloadDistValuesViewerProtocolPolicy)\.

 **Origin Protocol Policy**
 Configure your distribution to require CloudFront to use the same protocol as viewers to forward requests to the origin\.
-See [Origin Protocol Policy](distribution-web-values-specify.md#DownloadDistValuesOriginProtocolPolicy)\.
+See [Origin protocol policy](distribution-web-values-specify.md#DownloadDistValuesOriginProtocolPolicy)\.

 After you've made these changes, update your application on your custom origin to only accept requests that include the custom headers that you’ve configured CloudFront to send\.